 One important tip we can give is that when you handle your crested gecko, do so on a flat surface like a table or on the floor.
 That way – since cresties love to jump, it won’t hurt itself should it decide to jump from your hand.

 Also, adopt a “crescendo” approach to the time you spend handling your crested gecko; increasing it ever so gradually instead of spending a long while doing so from the get-go.
 We show you how much handling is okay here!

-Finally, practice caution in the manner in which you “scoop” your cresty out of its habitat.
+Finally, practice caution in the manner in which you “scoop” your crestie out of its habitat.
 Slow and gentle is just the right approach, especially if it is a fish tank.

 Significant Individual Differences